Hundred Years' War: Battle of Poitiers

-The Black Death, which had just arrived in Paris in 1348, began to ravage Europe.
-In 1355, after the plague had passed and England was able to recover financially, King Edward's son and namesake, the Prince of Wales, later known as the Black Prince, led a Chevauchée from Gascony into France, during which he pillaged Avignonet and Castelnaudary, sacked Carcassonne, and plundered Narbonne.
+The Black Death, which had just arrived in Paris in 1348, ravaged Europe.
+In 1355, after the plague had passed and England was able to recover financially, King Edward's son and namesake, the Prince of Wales, later known as the Black Prince, led a Chevauchée from Gascony into France, during which he pillaged Avignonet, Castelnaudary, Carcassonne, and Narbonne.
 The next year during another Chevauchée he ravaged Auvergne, Limousin, and Berry but failed to take Bourges.
-He offered terms of peace to King John II of France (known as John the Good), who had outflanked him near Poitiers, but refused to surrender himself as the price of their acceptance.
+He offered terms of peace to King John II of France (known as John the Good), who had outflanked him near Poitiers but refused to surrender himself as the price of their acceptance.

 This led to the Battle of Poitiers (19 September 1356) where the Black Prince's army routed the French.
 During the battle, the Gascon noble Jean de Grailly, captal de Buch led a mounted unit that was concealed in a forest.
-The French advance was contained, at which point de Grailly led a flanking movement with his horsemen cutting off the French retreat and succeeding in capturing King John and many of his nobles.
+The French advance was contained, at which point de Grailly led a flanking movement with his horsemen, cutting off the French retreat and successfully capturing King John and many of his nobles.
 With John held hostage, his son the Dauphin (later to become Charles V) assumed the powers of the king as regent.

 After the Battle of Poitiers, many French nobles and mercenaries rampaged, and chaos ruled.
 A contemporary report recounted:

-Reims Campaign and Black Monday
+Reims campaign and Black Monday

 Edward invaded France, for the third and last time, hoping to capitalise on the discontent and seize the throne.
 The Dauphin's strategy was that of non-engagement with the English army in the field.
 However, Edward wanted the crown and chose the cathedral city of Reims for his coronation (Reims was the traditional coronation city).
 However, the citizens of Reims built and reinforced the city's defences before Edward and his army arrived.
 Edward besieged the city for five weeks, but the defences held and there was no coronation.
 Edward moved on to Paris, but retreated after a few skirmishes in the suburbs.
 Next was the town of Chartres.

 Disaster struck in a freak hailstorm on the encamped army, causing over 1,000 English deaths – the so-called Black Monday at Easter 1360.
 This devastated Edward's army and forced him to negotiate when approached by the French.
 A conference was held at Brétigny that resulted in the Treaty of Brétigny (8 May 1360).
 The treaty was ratified at Calais in October.
 In return for increased lands in Aquitaine, Edward renounced Normandy, Touraine, Anjou and Maine and consented to reduce King John's ransom by a million crowns.
 Edward also abandoned his claim to the crown of France.